wtype/unjob/README.md

 To use the script, copy and paste the code below into the [developer console](https://developer.mozilla.org/en-US/docs/Tools/Browser_Console#Opening_the_Browser_Console) when on the [job search page](https://www.linkedin.com/jobs/search/) on LinkedIn.

-**—Make sure you understand the risks associated with copying and pasting code into the developer console before doing so—**
+**Make sure you understand the risks associated with copying and pasting code into the developer console before doing so**

 **Warning**